-Our board consists of 15 members, including the President and CEO of Investissement Québec (an ex-officio member).
+Our board consists of more than ten members, including the President and CEO of Investissement Québec (an ex-officio member).
 Our board members come from the industrial, financial and legal communities, the venture capital industry and the social economy sector.

 Anne Bourhis was appointed to the Board of Directors of Investissement Québec in October 2014.

 Since 1999, Ms. Bourhis has worked as a professor specializing in recruitment and staff selection at the business school’s Department of Human Resources Management.
 Prior to that, she was a professor at Université Laval.

 A sought-after speaker, Ms. Bourhis received the 2008 HEC Montréal prize for excellence in teaching.
 She is the author of two award-winning books, including the manual Recrutement et sélection du personnel (2007, 2012), which won the Ministre de l’Éducation, du Loisir et du Sport Award in 2008.